TrevorM1738/CycleGAN-style-stransfer/README.md

 ### Future Work:

-- Get more pictures of monets to use to train on.
+- Get more pictures of monets to use to train the GAN on.

 - Do more models to try and optimize results testing more epochs.